JordanGWiz/My-Brew-Finder/README.md

 ## Usage

-Beginning on "form.html," the user will see the "My Brew Finder" logo in the header and a form to collect user input.
+Beginning on "index.html," the user will see the "MyBrewFinder" logo in the header and a form to collect user input.
 After completing the form and upon clicking the "FIND MY BREW!" button, the user is directed to "info.html."
 The user will see the heading, "THE PERFECT BREW, FOUND FOR YOU!" and is presented with search results from Wikipedia and Yelp.
 There is a modal which provides information about the creators.
 The user can click the "go back" button to return to the home page.

 <img src= "./assets/images/Screenshot1.png" alt="screenshot">